tomdu3/CI-project-1/README.md

   <br>

 ### Features to Implement

 - __Short Testimonials Page__
   - This could be a nice interactive page in where the testimonials of users who visited the page would be presented.
 The users would be invited to share their experiences about the smiling depression, the Institute of Wellbeing and the website content.

+## Issues and Bugs
+The developer ran into several issues during the development of the website, with the noteworthy ones listed below, along with solutions or ideas to implement in the future.

 ## Testing